developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 * Omnii XT15 with Windows CE 6.0 (_Omnii CE-12.2 BSP and higher_)
 * Omnii XT15 with Windows Embedded Handheld 6.5 ( _Omnii WEH-8.2 BSP and higher_)
 * VH10 with Windows CE 6.0 (_Omnii CE-12.2 BSP and higher_)
-* RS4000 and RS6000 work with WT6000 running Android Lollipop.
+* RS4000, RS6000 ring scanners work with EB apps on the WT6000 running Android Lollipop
-* RS507 work with devices running Android KitKat and higher.
+* RS507 ring scanner works with EB apps on devices running Android KitKat and higher

 [See all supported devices](../about#mobile)